Radio Dabanga: Television

 Radio Dabanga has been broadcasting its TV satellite channel on Eutelsat since 18 February 2018 on frequency 11354 GHz.
 The TV Satellite broadcasts the latest radio programs 24 hours per day, showing the latest headlines of Radio Dabanga in text on-screen.

 Online

-Radio programs, which are broadcast via shortwave radio and satellite TV, are also Facebook page.
-On 21 August 2018, Radio Dabanga had uploaded a total of 1,848 broadcasts to its SoundCloud channel.
+Radio programs, which are broadcast via shortwave radio and satellite TV, are also available on Dabanga's Facebook page and YouTube channel.
+In addition Radio Dabanga can be heard 24-hours a day 7-days a week via an online stream.

 Radio Dabanga produces news articles in Arabic, which are published on the Arabic website, social media and WhatsApp groups.
 Arabic news is often translated and reworked to suit an international audience on the English language part of the website and social media platforms.